anthony-zhou/anthonyzhou.me/website/feed/2024/09/donald-miller.md

 Miller is good at making ordinary moments feel profound.
 One doesn't have to kill the Dark Lord or gather all the infinity stones to live a story worth telling.

 The idea of living a story worth telling is also one of the 27 ways to live outlined in Derek Sivers's book *How to Live* (he calls it "making memories").
-It's cool to see these viewpoints fully articulated, even if I don't always adopt them myself.
+It's cool to see these viewpoints fully articulated.